 - Intensive work on breath and its interaction with conducting

 - Intensive work and understanding of the application of the principles of Laban to conducting

-- Understanding of States and Drives within Laban that becomes not only a conducting aid, but a rehearsal technique
+- Understanding of States and Drives within Laban that become not only a conducting aid, but a rehearsal technique

 - Musical analysis applied directly to conducting technique